 6) Erasure of personal data from institutional records

 An individual may not be able to request erasure of school penalties that were rightfully imposed.
-Similarly, an organisation is not obliged to delete the data on an individual only because the individual does not want it there.
-If the data serves an important role then it must be guarded from erasure.
+Similarly, an organisation is not oblige to delete the data on an individual only because the individual does not want it there.
+If the data serves an important role then it must guard from erasure.
 The underlying principle here is the greater good of the society.

 In such a case the data collector has a larger obligation to the government in their capacity as a monetary channel between the public and the state.
 As compared to your desire to get your tax or credit information deleted the obligation of a bank or monetary institution is higher.

-Similarly, if you as an individual need to get your criminal records erased and the effect of them being accessible by an employer or future romantic partner affected you, then too the same rule applies.
-Unless there is legally viable proof that shows a lethal threat to you by that information being publically accessible or if there is enough evidence of faulty counsel and legal failures, the data cannot be deleted.
+Similarly, if you as an individual need to get your criminal records erasure and the effect of them being accessible by an employer or future romantic partner affected you, then too the same rule applies.
+Unless there is legally viable proof that shows a lethal threat to you by that information publicly accessible or if there is enough evidence of faulty counsel and legal failures, the data cannot delete.

 Despite your wishes.
-The data subject cannot request to get official data that has to be reported to the state to be edited.
-Unless it was a voluntary submission that gives the authority to the individual to be returned or revised.
+The data subject cannot request to get official data that has to report to the state to edit.
+Unless it was a voluntary submission that gives the authority to the individual to return or revise.

 Templates help to ensure that the DSAR fulfilment process is efficient and consistent.
-All communication and activities must be recorded into a reporting dashboard and an audit trail must be maintained to demonstrate accountability, compliance, and progress towards resolving requests.
+All communication and activities must record into reporting dashboard and an audit trail must maintain to demonstrate accountability, compliance, and progress towards resolving requests.